In Galatians 1:11-12 the apostle Paul writes,

 Notice that Paul seems to be implying that a gospel received “from man,” at second-hand, is inferior to a direct revelation from Jesus Christ.
 And that idea seems to be consistent with Galatians 1:15-20, in which Paul goes on to write,

-But when it pleased God—the one who separated me from my mother’s womb and who called me through his grace—to reveal his Son in me so that I might announce the good news about him among the Gentiles, I did not immediately confer with flesh and blood, nor did I go up to Jerusalem to the apostles (who became apostles) before me, but I went off into Arabia, and again returned to Damascus.
-Then, after three years [!], I went up to Jerusalem to become personally acquainted with Cephas [i.e., Peter; see John 1:42], and I stayed with him for fifteen days.
-But I saw none of the other apostles except James, the brother of the Lord.
+But when it pleased God—the one who separated me from my mother’s womb and who called me through his grace—to reveal his Son in me so that I might announce the good news about him among the Gentiles, I did not immediately confer with flesh and blood, nor did I go up to Jerusalem to the apostles (who were apostles) before me, but I went off into Arabia, and again returned to Damascus.
+Then, after three years [!], I went up to Jerusalem to become personally acquainted with Cephas [i.e., “Peter”; see John 1:42], and I stayed with him for fifteen days.
+But I saw none of the other apostles except James, the brother of the Lord [which is almost certainly a kind of metaphorical “title,” not the literal description of a biological relation; cf. Philemon 1:1 and Galatians 1:11, quoted just above].
 And take heed, (in) the things I write to you, (I swear) before God, I do not lie.

 As far as I am concerned, this passage provides virtually irrefutable proof that Paul did not regard “Jesus Christ” as an actual, historical, flesh-and-blood individual.
-Note that Paul makes a point of saying that after Jesus was revealed to him, he did not go to see the other apostles in Jerusalem.
+Note that Paul makes a point of saying that after Jesus was revealed to him, he did not go to see any of the other apostles in Jerusalem.
 Instead, he waited three years before going to see them.
-If Paul understood Jesus to be an historical individual, one whom Paul now understood to be the one and only Son of God, wouldn’t he have made it his absolute top priority in life to go to the apostles who actually knew him and spent time with him so that he could learn from them everything that he possibly could about the life of Jesus and his teachings?
-Wasn’t Paul concerned that some of them might die or forget some things during that long period of time?
+If Paul understood Jesus to be an historical individual, one whom Paul now believed to be the one and only eternal Son of God, wouldn’t he have made it his absolute top priority in life to go as quickly as possible to the disciples/apostles who personally knew Jesus and spent time with him, so that he could learn everything that he possibly could about Jesus’s life and teachings from those who had witnessed everything first-hand?
+Wasn’t Paul concerned that some of them might die or forget some important things during that lengthy period of three years?
 Not all that much, it seems.

-Galatians 1:15-20 shows that whatever exactly Paul understood “Jesus Christ” to mean, it’s not even conceivable to the mind of a reasonable person that he understood him to be an historical, flesh-and-blood individual.
+Galatians 1:15-20 shows that whatever exactly Paul understood “Jesus Christ” to mean—and it is admittedly evident that some notion of “Jesus Christ” did have great significance for Paul—it is not even conceivable to the mind of a reasonable person that Paul understood him to be an historical, flesh-and-blood individual.